vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 ---
 title: "Python Like A Pro: Run In Production"
-sortTitle: "Python On Cloud Foundry"
+linkTitle: "Python On Cloud Foundry"
-weight: 2
 description: "Get your Python code into production faster.
 No meetings, no managers, just 'push' & go!"
 topics:
 - Python